google/WebFundamentals/src/content/en/fundamentals/performance/optimizing-content-efficiency/automating-image-optimization/index.md

 [Lighthouse](/web/tools/lighthouse/) audits for performance best practices.
-It includes audits for image optimisation and can make suggestions for images that could be compressed further or point out images that are off-screen and could be lazy-loaded.
+It includes audits for image optimization and can make suggestions for images that could be compressed further or point out images that are off-screen and could be lazy-loaded.